Magnesium Deficiency Signs and Symptoms

 An IV can quickly boost magnesium levels in severe magnesium deficiency cases.
 Adding foods rich in magnesium to meals (like leafy greens, nuts, seeds, and whole grains) also helps.

-The best way to avoid low magnesium is to eat the right foods.
-Add leafy greens, whole grains, nuts, seeds, beans, and dairy to your meals.
-These foods keep your magnesium levels steady.
+The best way to avoid low magnesium is to eat the right foods, such as leafy greens, whole grains, nuts, seeds, beans, and dairy.

 Know if your health conditions or medications lower magnesium.
 Talk to your doctor if you take diuretics, antibiotics, or acid reflux medicine.
 Conditions like diabetes, kidney disease, or digestive issues may also cause low magnesium.